sudoersllc/opsbox-docs/docs/core/plugins/available_plugins.md

 ---

 ## ELBProvider
+To install with pip, run `pip install opsbox-elb-provider`.
+To install with UV, run `uv add opsbox-elb-provider`

 ### Overview
 The ELBProvider plugin gathers comprehensive data about AWS Elastic Load Balancers, including Classic, Application, and Network Load Balancers, to optimize performance and identify potential issues.